Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - To test each CSS3 file I used https://jigsaw.w3.org/css-validator/ which provided me with where errors occured and helped me to pinpoint correcting them.

+-After initial testing of the site there were 2 main issues in the responsiveness and the contrast on a lot of the body text.
+The body text was corrected by removing the opacity on all sections.
+To fix the responsiveness I used Bootstrap v4.6 to construct classes that would collapse or grow between smaller and larger devices.

 ### Testing From User Experience (UX) Section